Will Fyffe

-As a result of this song, Fyffe became forever associated with Glasgow, even though he was born 70 mi away in the east coast city of Dundee, where a street bears his surname.
+As a result of this song, Fyffe became forever associated with Glasgow, but he was born 70 mi away in the east coast city of Dundee, where a street bears his surname.
 Fyffe was also Freemason, who was initiated and then became a full member of Lodge St John, Shotts No 471.

-Fyffe left some rare footage of his stage act, which gives us a glimpse of stage life in those times.
+He left some rare footage of his stage act, which gives a glimpse of stage life in these times.
 In the footage, he performs the "Broomielaw" sketch and sings his song "Twelve and a Tanner a Bottle".
 The footage came about as a result of a screen test, shot for Pathe in New York in 1929.

 Fyffe died after falling from a window in the Rusacks Hotel in St Andrews in December 1947.
 The fall has been attributed to dizziness caused by an operation on his ear.